gokatas/gokatas/README.md

 Katas (形) are practiced in martial arts as a way to internalize and perfect techniques, so they can be executed and adapted under various circumstances without much hesitation.
 Let's try something similar with Go programming.

 Go katas is a small set of [repositories](https://github.com/orgs/gokatas/repositories) containing Go programs that are clear and simple, correct, and practical.
-The practice workflow is straightforward:
+The practice workflow is straightforward.

 0. Install the gokatas tool:
 ```